-(A) placed in foster care with a local social services district or authorized agency, as applicable, pursuant to article three, seven, ten, ten-A or ten-C of this act or section three hundred fifty-eight-a of the social services law; or the motion, the court may issue a temporary order returning the youth to the custody of such local commissioner of social services or other official.
+(A) placed in foster care with a local social services district or authorized agency, as applicable, pursuant to article three, seven, ten, ten-A or ten-C of this act or section three hundred fifty-eight-a of the social services law; or department authorized to receive children as public charges.
+In such motion, the youth must consent to enrollment in and attendance at a vocational or educational program in accordance with paragraph three of subdivision (d) of section one thousand ninety-one of this act.